Marine Science: Hawai'i

 Will students have a roommate?

 Yes.
-Students will be housed two per room, grouped by gender.
+Students will be housed by gender.
 Roommate assignments are primarily based on the Personal History form, which is available through the application.
 We encourage students to take their time and answer honestly when completing this form.

 Is the Swim Test required to submit the application?